The Courage to See the Whole World as Sacred – ‘All In This Together’ Article Series #4

 Dear ones,

-There’s a story in the ancient Buddhist text, The Vimalakirti Sutra, that I’ve loved for many years.
-It begins with a gathering of thousands of monks, nuns, and great bodhisattvas sitting at the feet of the Buddha.
+There’s a story in an ancient Mahayana Buddhist text, The Vimalakirti Sutra, that I’ve loved for many years.
+It begins with a magical gathering of thousands of monks, nuns, and great bodhisattvas sitting at the feet of the Buddha.

 Among them was a young devotee named Ratnakara, who approached the Buddha carrying a jeweled parasol.
 He laid it at the Buddha’s feet—and in an instant, the parasol transformed into a single, luminous canopy that stretched across a billion galaxies.
 In its mirrored surface, the assembly could see the entire cosmos reflected: suns, moons, stars, all shining together in one vast, harmonious field.